knightr1d3r007/Sneaky_devil-wireless_attack-gadget/README.md

 This is a custom OpenWRT image for the A5-V11 mini 3G router.

-This little projects allows the A5-V11 3G mini router to create an Access Point (SigDigA5V11) at boot, out of the box.
+This little project allows the A5-V11 3G mini router to create an Access Point (SigDigA5V11) at boot, out of the box, becoming a Wireless swiss army tool that can be controlled from your phone running any SSH application.

 Connect this access point with the password "Rockaway007$" (this is also the root password)

-SSH to this Wireless attack gadget with command:
+SSH to this Wireless attack gadget with the command:

 ssh root@192.168.0.1

 Once inside the device, if desired change to change the wireless access point name and password.
 Enter to etc/config/wireless do the changes and reboot, done.

 This image is loaded with the following features: